fbittmann/replication_freediving/README.md

 # Data
 Due to data protection issues, we have encrypted the datafile ("data.7zip").
 You can get access by writing an email to the author (felix.bittmann@lifbi.de or felix.bittmann@uni-bamberg.de).
 If possible, use your institutional email for contact.
+Use the free software 7-Zip to extract the archive (https://7-zip.org/).